-substance) or the possession of a controlled substance (or a counterfeit substance) with intent to manufacture, import, export, distribute, or dispense; or (2) is an offense described in 46 U.S.C. § 70503(a) or § 70506(b).131
+an offense under federal or state law, punishable by imprisonment for a term exceeding one year, that (1) prohibits the manufacture, import, export, distribution, or dispensing of a controlled substance (or a counterfeit substance) or the possession of a controlled substance (or a counterfeit substance) with intent to manufacture, import, export, distribute, or dispense; or (2) is an offense described in 46 U.S.C. § 70503(a) or § 70506(b).

 Courts have used the categorical approach to determine whether a defendant's instant conviction and prior convictions fall under either of the definitions in §4B1.2.
 These definitions also are referenced in other guidelines, most notably in §2K2.1, which increases the guideline range for defendants who commit firearms offenses after a prior conviction for a "crime of violence" or "controlled substance offense."
-132

-As discussed infra,133 in 2023, the Commission promulgated an amendment that moves to the text of §4B1.2 the provision previously found in Application Note 1 providing that the definitions of "crime of violence" and "controlled substance offense" "include the offenses of aiding and abetting, conspiring, and attempting to commit such offenses."
-134
+As discussed infra, in 2023, the Commission promulgated an amendment that moves to the text of §4B1.2 the provision previously found in Application Note 1 providing that the definitions of "crime of violence" and "controlled substance offense" "include the offenses of aiding and abetting, conspiring, and attempting to commit such offenses."